Found out here how to work with me.

-It is group work devised by Bert Hellinger in the 90s, which aims to reveal unconscious hidden patterns and traumas within families.
+It is group practice created by Bert Hellinger in the 90s, which aims to reveal unconscious hidden patterns and traumas within families.

 There is a facilitator and a holding circle.
 Someone requests to be the “issue holder”.
 The issue may be a long held desire or longing such as finding a life partner, or it maybe a more day to day issue such as a problem at work.